digmorepaka/speeduino-coil-negative-opto/README.md

 Same as single channel but for both VR1+ and VR2+ pins.
 VRx- pins are no connect.
 No idea where this would be useful but it's a thing.
 ~~PCB coming soon~~

+#Design

+The schematic is originally designed by megasquirt, this is an adapted layout for speeduino's vr conditioner module footprint